isovector/draconian-results/pho.md

 Guidance for visiting long-term care or seniors\' assisted living facilities
 -----------------------------------------------------------------------------------------------

-This content is a summary of the [PHO order --- Residential Care COVID-19 Preventive Measures (PDF,
+This content is a summary of the verbal PHO orders on residential care.
-517KB)] and
-[PHO order --- Residential Care COVID-19 Vaccination Status Information (PDF,
-506KB)] documents.
 It is not legal advice and does not provide an interpretation of the law.
 In the event of any conflict or difference between this webpage and the order, the order is correct and legal and must be followed.

+Only essential visitors are allowed at long-term care facilities.

+-   Essential visits include visits for compassionate reasons, such as end-of-life care or those essential to a resident's care and mental well-being
+-   Contact the long-term care facility to find out if you qualify as an essential visitor

+All visitors are allowed at seniors\' assisted living facilities.

 Larger, facility-wide social events or gatherings, adult day programs and in-facility respite are allowed.